 A copy of the full Attendance Policy is available to view on the school website: www.waddesdonschool.com.
-Alternatively a hard copy can be provided on request to the school.

 WADDESDON SCHOOL ASSOCIATION (WSA)

 All parents are automatically members of the Waddesdon School Association.
 The Association has monthly meetings and receives good support from parents.
 Officers of the Association are elected at the Annual General Meeting.